arlegotin/agent-badge/docs/RECOVERY.md

 agent-badge doctor
 ```

 Look for the exact recovery wording in `- Recovery:` or `Recovery path:`.
-Phase 19 makes those lines canonical.

 ## Symptom Map